PREVENT THE SPREAD OF COVID-19

 - State-chartered banks are instructed to waive ATM fees, late fees, overdraft fees and, credit card fees to lessen.

-- Federal tax deadline extended to July 15
+- Federal and state tax deadline extended to July 15

-Alternate side parking and use of parking meters are suspended.
-Late fees are waived on all tickets given after February 1, 2020.
+Alternate side parking and use of parking meters are suspended from March 19 - June 1.
+Late fees are waived on all tickets given between February 1, 2020 and June 1, 2020.
 Pay for parking is still required at the South Front street lot (Amtrak).
+Due to the Hudson Farmer's Market, no parking in county or city lots on Columbia between 5th and 7th Street on Saturdays 8am - 2pm.

 - US Congress COVID19 Relief Package Information and FAQs